1. When I am arrested, how long will it take for me to get booked, processed and ready for a bail agent (Bondsman) to post my bond?

 5. What is a Bail Bond?

 In reality, this is a two part question.
-A bond, also referred to as an appearance bond is in essence a contract between the State of Idaho, the Bail Bond Agent, also referred to as a bondsman and the Principal, also referred to as the Defendant/Accused.
+Bail bonds, also referred to as appearance bonds are in essence a contract between the State of Idaho, the bail bond agent, also referred to as a bondsman and the Principal, also referred to as the Defendant/Accused.
 The appearance bond is a written contract wherein the Bail Agent pledges the financial assets of the company for the penal sum or total amount of the bond(s) that are executed on the Defendant’s behalf.
 The appearance bond is what guarantees that the Defendant will appear at all court appearances until such time that their case is properly disposed by the court.
 It’s important to note that should the Defendant fail to appear in court, the Bail Agent has to either arrest and surrender the Defendant to the appropriate authority or MUST pay the total amount of the bond(s) for which the agent posted on the Defendant’s behalf.

 Bail is also referred to as “Bail Premium” or “Bond Fee”.
 Simply put, this is how much it will cost for the Bail Agent to post the bond(s) for the Defendant.
 These fees are set and regulated by the State of Idaho and NOT the individual Bail Agent or the Agent’s company.